 Visa Interview at the American Embassy

-All first time camp staff are required to attend the American embassy for an in-person interview.
-Applicants are given information regarding the embassy upon being placed at camp.
-Applicants attending an embassy will be told how to book their own appointment.
-Embassy interviews are mandatory.
+All first-time camp staff are required to attend the American embassy for an in-person interview.
+Applicants are given information regarding the embassy upon being placed at camp, so you and your child will be kept completely in the loop throughout this all.
+Applicants attending an embassy will be told how to book their own appointment and this step is vital to the process, as embassy interviews are mandatory.

 Visit our friends over at, Ticket4TwoPlease, for an in-depth packing list made by camp counsellors.

 GIFT IDEAS FOR CAMP COUNSELLORS

 Want gift advice for a camp counsellor?
 Our partners, Ticket4TwoPlease, are here to help.